cusma/pposdex/docs/1_2_introduction.md

 ---

-Blockchain technology arose to fulfil the promise of genesis and exchange of digital native value in a disintermediated, censorship resistant, safe, decentralized, and scalable way.
+Blockchain technology arose to fulfil the promise of genesis and exchange of digital native value in a disintermediated, censorship resistant, safe and scalable way.

 Billions of people on the Earth (and maybe the Moon or Mars) would have the possibility of transacting without borders, barriers or discrimination within a distributed